-Simultaneously, a counter-protest organized by the Moldavian Presidency called the ‘Family’s March’ was held close to the march.
+Simultaneously, a counter-protest organized by the Moldovan Presidency called the ‘Family’s March’ was held close to the march.

-“I am the president for all Moldovians, but not the gays.
+“I am the president for all Moldovans, but not the gays.
 They should have elected their own president,” he said.

 Hoping for less police